-- 1. Right-click the column header area.
+1. Right-click the column header area.

-- A menu is displayed.

-- 2. Select Organize.
+2. Select Organize.

-The Organize window opens and the right pane shows the list of columns currently displayed in the current order.
+The Select Columns window opens and the right pane shows the list of columns currently displayed in the current order.

-- 3. To select the column(s) you wish to add to the view, select them from the Visible columns pane. - 4.
-To select the column(s) you wish to remove from the view, clear them from the Visible columns pane. - 5.
-Click OK.
+- 3. To select the column(s) you wish to add to the view, do one of the following actions: - in the left pane, double-click the column(s) you wish to add to the view - select them in the left pane and click the right arrow - drag them onto the Visible Columns area.